Nexus2k/khala-ansible/README.md

-﻿# phala-ansible
+﻿# khala-ansible
-Ansible scripts to deploy a phala mining pool.
+Ansible scripts to deploy a khala mining pool.

 ## Please Nominate or Tip Me!